T0ha/ezodf/README.txt

 Dependencies
 ============

-* lxml <http://codespeak.net/lxml/> (painless serialisation of prefixes)
+* lxml <http://codespeak.net/lxml/> for painless serialisation with prefixe declaration (xlmns:prefix="global:namespace:specifier") in the root element, and declarations for unused prefixes are also possible.

-The target platform is Python 3.1+, no Python 2 support at this time.
+The target platform is Python 3.1+, no Python 2 support planned at this time.

 Installation
 ============